Segmentation#

 Tip

-draw tool and poly tool have different options, press the right_mouse to toggle between them:
+tool and tool have different options, press the right_mouse to toggle between them:

 Tip